Page last updated: 16 June 2025

 Learn more about Global Overtourism and Japan’s effort to combat it.

-Most visited cities in Japan
+Most Visited Cities in Japan

 Japan Travel Statistics

-Asia Travel Statistics
+Asia Travel Statistics Resources

 - China Statistics